 Hello.
 I'm Lori Mortensen and I write books for children

-Did I start writing when I was little?
-Nooo!
+Some writers begin writing stories when they're little.
+But I didn't.
 In fact, since I started kindergarten when I was four, reading and writing was a confusing mystery--especially all of those vowel sounds--A, E, I, O, U--Whaaat?
 But after a while, I caught on.
 And when my third grade teacher, Mrs. Hall, read to us after lunch recess, I fell in love with books such as Ellen Tebbits, Charlotte's Web, and A Wrinkle in Time.
 I've been an avid reader ever since.
 That was a first big step to becoming a writer because writers always love words.

-When did I catch the writing bug?
+So, when did I begin writing?
 Interestingly, I don't remember ever being asked to write a story in school.
 A lot of boring reports, but never a wonderful, make-it-all-up-in-your-head story.
 Growing up, I figured whoever wrote all of those exciting stories must have lived far, far away from my home on Jennie Drive.
-It wasn't until I began reading to my own children, that I wondered ...
-What could I write?
+It wasn't until I began reading to my own children, that I wondered—What could I write?

 I've been writing ever since!

 Max was my dear office buddy for nearly 20 years.
 We picked him out of a box when somebody was giving away kittens at Safeway.
-(He's lucky we didn't name him Safeway!)
 Sometimes, he'd pose with my latest release.
 Sometimes he'd leap into my Christmas card.
-Sometimes he sat where he didn't belong--like my desk--and worked his way into many of my stories.
+Sometimes he sat where he didn't belong—like my desk—and worked his way into many of my stories.
 It was always exciting with Max around.
-Although he's gone, he'll always be in my heart.
+I miss him every day.

 Did you know?